Securing the Docker Ecosystem: Part 1: Strategies to Secure the Docker Daemon

 Why Docker?

-Docker enables the creation of containers that can hold exactly what’s required for a discrete application or technology stack.
+Docker enables the creation of containers that can hold what’s required for a discrete application or technology stack.
 It is written in the Go programming language and leverages many features of the Linux kernel to deliver its functionalities.
 The container lifecycles can be managed easily with tooling available on the Docker platform.

 Unlike Virtual Machines, containers do not embed their own kernel but run directly on the host machine’s kernel.
 They can share other system resources to manage interactions between the containers and the host machine.